quicwg/base-drafts/draft-ietf-quic-recovery.md

 the count of bytes in flight.
 Loss recovery state is also discarded, so no loss events will occur for any in-flight 0-RTT packets.

-If a server accepts 0-RTT, but does not buffer out of order packets and there is reordering, reordered 0-RTT packets will be declared lost, but that is expected to be infrequent.
+If a server accepts 0-RTT, but does not buffer 0-RTT packets that arrive before Initial packets, early 0-RTT packets will be declared lost, but that is expected to be infrequent.

 ## Pseudocode